igem-waterloo/wiki2019/Markdown/Human_Practicecs.md

 Glyphosate is a non-selective herbicide that will kill most plants by preventing them from making essential proteins needed for growth.<sup>15</sup> Glyphosate is classified as a Group 9 herbicide.
 Group 9 herbicides are amino acid derivatives that inhibit 5-enolpyruvyl-shikimimate-3-phosphate synthase (EPSP synthase).
 Glyphosate is the main ingredient in the commonly known herbicide, _Roundup_, and it is the most commonly used herbicide in Canada.<sup>16</sup> Glyphosate is also the world’s most commonly used herbicide.<sup>17</sup> Part of the reason we chose glyphosate as a potential herbicide of interest is due to its prevalence in Canadian and Global agriculture.

-For a full review on the toxicity of both linuron and glyphosate, please refer to our Tox Studies documentation (here <-hyperlink).
+For a full review on the toxicity of both linuron and glyphosate, please refer to our [Toxicology Studies](Linkto: Toxicology Studies).

 We faced two problems with our choices of herbicide.
 1. Glyphosate is currently under study for accusations on its carcinogenicity, and the adverse health risks for humans.
 It was subject to various re-assessments from the _International Agency for Research on Cancer_ (IARC)